-- Number of identified marginalize adolescent girls who successfully building/employability programmes in the target district areas. - 2.
-Proportion of institutions of higher learning that have included comprehensive accusality education as part of curricula. - 3.
-Number of youth organizations that are engaged in the formulation of national sexual and reproductive health policies.
+- Number of identified marginalized adolescent girls who successfully completed life skills and asset building/employability programmes in the target district area. - Proportion of institutions of higher learning that have included comprehensive accuality education as part of curricula. - Number of youth organizations that are engaged in the formulation of national sexual and reproductive health policies.